 Nijmegen proudly proclaims to be the oldest city in the Netherlands, with a 2000-year long history dating to Roman times.
 Until the 19th century, Nijmegen was contained by protective walls, thus creating a densely built city typical of historic European towns.

-During World War II, Nijmegen was the first Dutch city to be conquered by Nazi Germany and throughout the war much of the historic Old Town was heavily bombed and completely destroyed.
+During World War II, Nijmegen was the first Dutch city to be captured by Nazi Germany.
+Throughout the war much of the historic Old Town was heavily bombed and completely destroyed.

-Today, the Nijmegen population includes 170,000 inhabitants and exudes a youthful vibe that feels refreshingly contradictory to the Old Town.
+Today, the Nijmegen population includes 170,000 inhabitants and exudes a youthful vibe that feels refreshingly contradictory to the Old Town architechture.
 That can be attributed, in part, to the 20,000 students who attend Radboud University in Nijmegen, keeping the city eternally full of youth.
-It’s always a lively scene along the pedestrian-only streets with plenty of clothing and electronics shops – as well as an astounding number of cafes and bars.
+It’s always a lively scene along the pedestrian-only streets of Nijmegen, with plenty of clothing, accessory and electronics shops – as well as an astounding number of cafes and bars.

 How to Pronounce Nijmegen?